 This lecture is a highlight of the senior resident's year.
 Based on interests and often career plans, each resident chooses a topic for this presentation.
 The goal is to master the literature, to understand management, and to provide cutting edge evidence for the audience.
-This talk is often the first step in developing a niche for future lectures in your career.
+This talk is often the first step in developing a niche for future lectures in their career.

 As part of the administration rotation during third year, each resident is assigned a departmental QI case to review.
-After a thorough chart review, interviews with the involved providers and discussion with a faculty preceptor, the resident completes the formal QI Committee write-up and presents the case in monthly M&M conference.
+After a thorough chart dissection, interviews with the involved providers and discussion with a faculty preceptor, the resident completes the formal QI Committee write-up and presents the case in a monthly M&M conference.